avarngeline/Department-project/README.md

 ![Image](https://github.com/user-attachments/assets/d50a1554-4b34-4377-973b-b920cfd06a4a)

-The delay in export declarations is primarily caused by the **lack of assigned responsibility**, with no designated person to follow up—especially for urgent shipments with a three-day lead time to MB Japan—leading to process inefficiencies.
-Additionally, **incorrect information** in export declarations, often due to changes in shipping details such as vessel delays, results in frequent corrections and slows down approvals.
+The delay in Export Declarations is primarily caused by the **lack of assigned responsibility**, with no designated person to follow up—especially for urgent shipments with a three-day lead time to MB Japan—leading to process inefficiencies.
+Additionally, **incorrect information** in Export Declarations, often due to changes in shipping details such as vessel delays, results in frequent corrections and slows down approvals.

 Furthermore, **an unclear workflow**, the absence of standardised guidelines, and lengthy follow-up timeframes contribute to the delays.
 These issues can be effectively resolved internally by the Marketing Department through process improvements, clear responsibility assignments, and enhanced coordination..